OrrishLabs/orrish-helper/README.md

 ## Building locally

 1. Run `npm install`
-2. Run`npm start`
+2. Run `npm start`
-3. There is logic in place to use the session storage in development environment instead of file system.
+3. In prod, the steps are read from and written to local file system.
+In development environment sessionStorage is used instead of file system.

 ## Using in FitNesse based project